eth-ait/hci-project-group-4/README.md

 The hardest part was dumping *glorious thoughts* which turned out to be *not* so promising after all.
 Still, we tried to create three totally different prototypes.
 Each one tried to solve the problem in it's own way so as not miss any perspective, each combining more combinations of ideas we from the brainstorming process.
-The results we [presented](https://github.com/eth-ait/hci-project-group-4/blob/master/content/prototypes%20presentation.pdf) the week after in class to get a [first feedback](https://github.com/eth-ait/hci-project-group-4/blob/master/content/feedback_presentation.md).
+The results we [presented](Deliverables/prototypes presentation.pdf) the week after in class to get  [first feedback](content/feedback_presentation.md).
+*(Actually this presentation is an extended version of the one given in class which was condensed to just the good stuff, we used this extended version in conjunction with other work when meeting with our stakeholder).*
 After minor changes the ideas of our prototypes were presented our stakeholder Ivan.